lesbaa/next-js-boilerplate/README.md

 In order to set-up https locally, you'll need to do the following (this only works on OSX, it will be different on Linux, Windows etc):
   - create a folder within `/server` called `dev-https`
-  - `npm run https:gen-dev-conf email=<youremail> domain=stv.<you>`, this will generate a config file within the above folder
+  - `yarn https:gen-dev-conf email=<youremail> domain=stv.<you>`, this will generate a config file within the above folder
-  - `npm run https:gen-dev-cert`, this will ask you some questions and then generate a certificate and key in the dev-https folder, the default values should suffice.
+  - `yarn https:gen-dev-cert`, this will ask you some questions and then generate a certificate and key in the dev-https folder, the default values should suffice.
-  - restart the app using `npm run dev:https` and visit the site (make sure your are visiting it in https)
+  - restart the app using `yarn dev:https` and visit the site (make sure your are visiting it in https)
   - dev tools > security > overview > view certificate
   - drag the certificate icon to the desktop and doubleclick on it, this will open up keychain access.
   - drag the certificate icon to `login`, open up log-in and double click on the certificate (it should be named stv.les / stv.jon or similar)
   - open up the `trust` dropdown and select `always trust`
-  - close the window, restart the app using `npm run dev:https`, close the browser tab and re-open it with the app running (again, make sure it's https in the url), you should now have full local https
+  - close the window, restart the app using `yarn dev:https`, close the browser tab and re-open it with the app running (again, make sure it's https in the url), you should now have full local https

 ## Development